Author's Avatar

 Author: Phil Scott - Director

-What to do if you can’t afford a mortgage
+What to do if you can’t afford to get a mortgage

-To be able to proceed, you must ultimately fulfil a lender’s affordability assessment, but because each lender calculates this using different data, one size surely does not fit all.
-Just because you do not meet one lender’s affordability requirements does not indicate you will not meet another’s.
+To be able to proceed you must fulfil a lender’s affordability assessment, but because each lender calculates this using different data, one size does not fit all.
+Just because you do not meet one lender’s affordability requirements, it does not indicate you will not meet another’s.

 Fill out our quick and easy Mortgage Affordability calculator below.
 We only require a few details to see how much you may be able to borrow.